How to salary sacrifice a lease car?

 How Does Salary Sacrifice Work?

-An employee can effectively lease a brand new car without having to pay any deposit or concern themselves about extending their personal credit lines.
+An employee can effectively lease a brand new electric car without having to pay any deposit or concern themselves about extending their personal credit lines.
 The costs of all maintenance, Road Tax, insurance, and breakdown cover is included within the salary sacrifice.
 Rental terms can be two, three or four years, but due to potential changes in personal circumstances we would suggest rental contracts are limited to three years.

 The electric vehicle is leased by the employee’s company, with the cost being deducted from the employee’s gross salary.
 The employee then pays tax and NIC based on the revised salary, thus reducing the amount of income tax and NIC they pay.